LDMX-Software/ldmx-software.github.io/src/physics/ecal/layer-weights.md

 ### Efficiently Broadcasting Layer Weights
 Now, the complicated bit.
-We want to efficiently broadcast the layer weights to all of the hits without having to copy around a bunch of data. `awkward` has a solution for this we can use [IndexedArray](https://awkward-array.org/doc/main/reference/generated/ak.contents.IndexedArray.html?highlight=indexedarray#ak.contents.IndexedArray) with the layer indices as the index and [ListOffsetArray](https://awkward-array.org/doc/main/reference/generated/ak.contents.ListOffsetArray.html?highlight=listoffsetarray#ak.contents.ListOffsetArray)
+We want to efficiently broadcast the layer weights to all of the hits without having to copy around a bunch of data. `awkward` has a solution for this: we can use [IndexedArray](https://awkward-array.org/doc/main/reference/generated/ak.contents.IndexedArray.html?highlight=indexedarray#ak.contents.IndexedArray) with the layer indices as the index and [ListOffsetArray](https://awkward-array.org/doc/main/reference/generated/ak.contents.ListOffsetArray.html?highlight=listoffsetarray#ak.contents.ListOffsetArray)